MariammBello/docker/README.md

 Use of sh Instead of bash: Some containers may not have bash installed, especially lightweight containers. sh is a basic shell that is included by default in most Unix-like systems, making it more reliable in such cases.

 ### Now I can rerun my flask app like I did before in step 4.
+Now that the steps are understood manually, its a great idea to write this in a Docker file so you can execute this faster everytime required.

+## 7 Conclusion: Dockerfile for Reproducibility
+The transition from manually setting up the environment to using a Dockerfile for automated builds has made the deployment process far more efficient.
+This approach ensures that the application can be deployed in any environment with minimal setup, reinforcing Docker’s core benefits of portability and consistency.

+## Potential Expansion: Automated Deployment
+In the future, this setup could be further automated using GitHub Actions or other CI/CD tools to trigger builds and deployments automatically when changes are pushed to the repository.